XintongWang4869/LittleLemon/instructions.md

 3. Get items from the model and serialize them.
 4. Compare the response and serializer data.

+Testing with Insomnia:
+* Design: design API specification documents
+* Test: write the unit tests
+* Debug: where you visit the endpoints of your API and test the responses

 <br>

 ## Troubleshooting

+**Problem: Fail to connect MySQL with django project**

+* Quick test database connection: `python3 manage.py dbshell`
+* Check "mysqld.cnf" (eg. socket, bind-address information).
+An exmaple configuration is as follows:
+    ```
+    [mysqld]
+    user = mysql
+    socket = /var/run/mysqld/mysqld.sock
+    bind-address = 0.0.0.0
+    ```
+* If MySQL user does not exist：
+    ```
+    sudo service mysql stop
+    sudo usermod -d /var/lib/mysql mysql
+    sudo service mysql start
+    ```

-Problem: MySQL installed in windows whereas django project is in wsl2
+**Problem: MySQL installed in windows whereas django project is in wsl2**

 * In MYSQL command line client: